Zemnmez/do-sync/README.md

 -----------
 - The function will be completely extracted from its scope context.
 It is run as though it was on its own, in its own file.
 - Only JSON serializible parameters and response values are allowed.
+- Typescript will enforce JSON serializibility, but as a result pure `Object`s passed into functions, or returned by functions must extend or implement JSONObject.

 [1]: https://github.com/kentcdodds/babel-plugin-macros/issues/62#issuecomment-387155622